debabrata-dd/docs/resume.md

 - Hands on experience creating CI-CD pipeline in Azure.
 - Experience in onshore/offshore model for project delivery.
 - Strong knowledge of software product development using Agile methodology (Scrum).
-- Ability to understand and analyze issues and uses judgment to make decisions.
+- Ability to solve challenging technical problems with can do attitude
-- Outstanding oral and written communication skills.
+- Excellent verbal, interpersonal and written communication skills.
+Comfortable speaking and presenting concepts in clear manner.
 - Ability to triage issues across multiple systems and drive technical issues to resolution.
 - Passionate about technology and finding a more efficient solution to any give problem.